A Leading IB World School

 Students in middle and early high school, having learned strategies for inquiry about the world, begin to think about their identity and the idea of place within the world.
 As they learn concepts across their subject classes, they also begin to look at the communities around them and how they can make a difference in serving people and groups, according to their gifts and passions.

-Academic rigor and workload gradually increases as they approach grade 10 and they prepare their final two years in the DP program.
+Academic rigor and workload gradually increase as students approach grade 10 and they prepare for their final two years in the DP program.

 Students in the Diploma Years, having inquired about the world and discovered more about their potential place within it, further their studies with rigorous academic learning and research methods.
 Courses are intensive, and students acquire skills, habits, and experience to make them college-ready at an exceedingly high level.

 Students in their last two years of activities engage at leadership levels in the school, taking extra initiative and responsibility for the things they are passionate about.

 Academic Focus Highlights

 English Language of Instruction